 Can you do Machu Picchu in one day?
 Of course you can!
-I did Machu Picchu and the surrounding Sacred Valley in just 5 days, so it is doable.
+I saw Machu Picchu and the surrounding Sacred Valley in just 5 days, so it is doable.
 Granted, if you want to hike the Inca Trail, you’ll need that time alone just for your camping expedition.
 But you can get the full experience of the site without roughing it for days beforehand to get there, and here’s how!

 The first thing you need to do is get to Aguas Calientes, the town right at the base of Machu Picchu.
-While it is possible to make this a same-day excursion, you’ll want to spend the night so you can get up before the sun rises and beat the crowds for the bus up the mountain.
+While it is possible to make this a same-day excursion, you’ll want to spend the night so you can get up before the sun rises and beat the crowds to take the bus up the mountain.
 If you think you’re an early bird at 5am here, you’re wrong.
 Everyone lines up early in hopes of catching that sunrise shot!

 The PeruRail gets you to Aguas Calientes the quickest.
 Many times, travel agencies buy the rail tickets in advance and in bulk, so don’t fret if when you go to book your dates are sold out.
 There will be plenty of opportunity to negotiate limited packages with agencies if necessary.
 I ended up going through Machu Picchu Viajes Peru just for this leg of my trip and they were reasonably priced and easy to communicate with.

-You can arrange your day at Macchu Picchu in a variety of ways.
-I chose to do the Wayna Picchu hike at 8am, so I went straight there after snapping a few pictures.
+You can arrange your day at Machu Picchu in a variety of ways.
+I chose to do the Huayna Picchu hike at 8am, so I went straight there after snapping a few pictures.
 I found the hike to be the best part of my Machu Picchu experience and would highly recommend it.
 Only 200 people are allowed in twice per day so you must book in advance.
 You have to sign a guide book before entering and when leaving, so they know you made it out alive.
 DUN DUN DUN!

 The view from the top was phenomenal, and while the hike was grueling, it was well worth the effort.
-I made friends along the way who also reveled in conquering the mountain and were happy to aid in taking some pretty killer celebratory photographs, like this one literally in the clouds!
+I made friends along the way who also reveled in conquering the mountain and were happy to aid in taking some pretty killer celebratory photographs, like this one literally amongst the clouds!

-Afterwards I signed up for a guided tour of the ruins, which was very informative.
+After hiking Huayna Picchu, I signed up for a guided tour of the ruins, which was very informative.
 There are a ton of guides on site right as you’re going in so even if you didn’t book in advance you will have no problem finding someone to walk around with you, and it really helps to have someone explain what you’re looking at.

 While you can go in and out, and many do to dine in the hotel right outside the premises for lunch, be aware that you only have three entries per ticket, and there are no restrooms within the ruins so you have to exit, and pay to use the facilities.
 Time your day out accordingly.